 Buying A House In Berkshire

 Berkshire has a wide range of property for you to choose from, which tends to be split into two categories: affordable, and pricey.
 This is because there are commuter pockets in the county which push the price of properties up astronomically.
+But if you are moving out of London and still need to commute these may be your best bet for a balanced life.
+You may have been used to London storage space being at a premium at least in Berks you will get more space for your money.
 West Berkshire has lots of family homes, a lot of which are full of character and are very traditional.
 You can choose from quaint little Victorian village houses, listed farmhouse properties and ample estates if you want something traditional, otherwise there are lots of exceptional new builds across the county in a range of styles.
 Areas close to London like Ascot and Windsor are much more pricey and there are plenty of mansion type properties worth millions of pounds you could invest in if you have the budget.

 Things To Do